funbar/Fall2016Notes/README.md

 - Proxy Client has knowledge but no authority
 - Pseudo client has authority but no knowledge
 - Royce's Methodology (based on Unified Process) uses visual modeling languages such as UML.
-- Principles of Extreme Programming is basically meant to seize the day: Quality work the first time withot
+- Principles of Extreme Programming is basically meant to seize the day: Quality work the first time without going back and fixing things later, design focuses on current requirements without concerning the future, and also testing confronting issues early on.
+- A Document Rationale is used people sometimes new people might join the project.
+They need to be told how the system is built and WHY it is built like that.
+Also, they need to know what ideas have been considered and rejected, too.

 ### Questions for Midterm #1